qupath/qupath-docs/docs/reference/building.md

 - Press {guilabel}`Clone or download` and choose {guilabel}`Open in Desktop`

 :::{figure} images/building-clone.png
-:align: center
-:class: shadow-image
+:class: shadow-image mid-image
-:width: 50%

 Cloning QuPath using GitHub
 :::

 You can now open a command prompt in the correct directory directly from GitHub Desktop by choosing {menuselection}`Repository --> Open in Command Prompt`.